Topic Clusters for SEO: What They Are & How to Create Them

 First, you need to choose a topic to base your content cluster around.

-• What content do we already have?
+• What content do you already have?

 The right approach depends on your goals and audience.